dan-wright-1/Home-Analysis-Data-Prep/README.md

 ## 📦 Introduction

 Welcome to my Home Investment Analysis project!
 In one of my data science courses, we used R to prepare a real estate dataset to assist a fictional stakeholder in identifying mobile home parks that are viable investment opportunities.
 This case focused on data cleaning and preparation, ensuring that the dataset was formatted and ready for analysis.
-The data was provided in both wide and long formats, requiring multiple steps of transformation to meet business requirements.
+The data was provided in both wide and long formats, requiring multiple transformation steps to meet business requirements.

 ## 📉 Problem Statement

-Our objective was to clean and consolidate property data for investment analysis.
+The dataset was Our objective was to clean and consolidate property data for investment analysis.
 The goal was to provide a single, structured dataset with one row per property and columns representing relevant features, allowing the stakeholder to effectively assess investment opportunities in mobile home parks.

 ## 🗂️ Data Overview